SebastianSydlik/weather_predictor/README.md

 Pipenv is used to create a virtual environment.

+Prefect and the local database (PostgreSQL with PGAdmin) are run using docker compose.

 ## Outlook

 The next step of the project involves training an LSTM model using this curated dataset to predict future weather in Wuppertal.